 Idea #1: Koosh Ball or Bean Bag Toss

-Lay all of the cards you are using out on the floor.
+Lay all the cards you are using out on the floor.
 Have students take turns tossing a ball onto them.
 Whichever card the ball lands on (or is closest to) is the one they pick up and respond to.
-I recommend using a koosh ball or bean bag for this because they’ll plop on the card (intead of bouncing, rolling, etc.).
+I recommend using a koosh ball or bean bag for this because they’ll plop on the card (instead of bouncing, rolling, etc.).
 You could also add dots or numbers (or lightning bolts) onto the cards, and add a competitive element where students are trying to get the cards with the most points!
 This could be done with everyone sitting on the floor in a circle around the cards, or you could be at a table and just one student at a time gets up to toss (and then brings the card back to the table).

 Idea #2: Binder Clip Knock Down

 Many students really enjoy opportunities to feel powerful or in control (okay, so do most adults!).
 One way to have some fun with this in groups is by putting the cards in binder clips, setting them upright somewhere, and having students knock them down with a ball or even a crumpled-up piece of paper.
 Depending on the card, it could be that students knock it down first and then respond (for example, identifying when and where it’s okay vs. not okay to horseplay).
-Or, it could be that they respond in some way before knocking it down (for example students could practice using helpful self-talk for defeating the worry bug).
+Or, it could be that they respond in some way before knocking it down (for example, students could practice using helpful self-talk for defeating the worry bug).

 Idea #3: Bury Them